jordan-wei-taylor/genolearn-test/docs/usage/preprocess.md

 Meta
 ====

 This command is only available once the user has executed the ``preprocess sequence`` command.
-This command defines the *train* and *test* datasets for later modelling purposes.
+This command defines the *train* and *validation* datasets for later modelling purposes.

 The user is prompted for parameters